shadstradamus/DMCS/mappings/naics-to-dmcs.md

 # NAICS to DMCS Mapping

-Mapping from North American Industry Classification System (NAICS) to DMCS taxonomy.
+Mapping from North American Industry Classification System (NAICS) to DMCS classification.

 ## About NAICS